Thomas Huber (artist): Work

 His paintings both suck in and exclude the viewer.
 The painting marks the place of encounter between the painting's own appearance and the hidden depth of the image, the mise en abyme underlining its enigma.
 For Thomas Huber, the painting is also a "social" place, the place of encounter with the viewer.
 If the artist is indeed the creator of the image, he also becomes its guardian.
-Faced with the catastrophic reflections reflected by the world, the artist, in his work, will never cease to account for them but also, illusorily, to try to tidy up the mess and to attempt to repair the visible damage.
+Faced with the catastrophic reflections reflected by the world, the artist, in his work, will never cease to account for them, but also, illusorily, to try to tidy up the mess and to attempt to repair the visible damage.

-Thomas Huber is known for his almost unreal architectures, his mise en abîme, his dream-like inner world.
-But like many artists, he has always observed the world and been inspired by reality.
-He has always drawn and painted watercolours from observation.
-From his village studio in Italy, he has a magnificent view of Lake Maggiore, the Swiss mountains to the north and the Italian mountains to the south.
+Thomas Huber is known for his mise en abîme and dream-like style, and has drawn and painted watercolours inspired from the natural world.
+His village studio in Italy provided many natural subjects, including the view of Lake Maggiore, the Swiss mountains to the north and the Italian mountains to the south.

 Literally fascinated by the landscape, the lake, the mountains, by the effects of light, by the colours of the seasons and the depth and majesty of the spaces, he developed a kind of diary: every day, in the morning, at noon or in the evening, he draws and paints what he sees.
 He paints "reality" but through the filter of his emotions and feelings.
 This series of works is a tribute to the beauty and simplicity of landscapes, it is an invitation to observation, meditation, elevation of the spirit and a form of humility and respect in the face of the majesty of Nature.
 A monographic exhibition dedicated to Lake Maggiore was held in MASI Lugano in 2023–2024.